priyarajmohan777/Ex_9_Calculator/README.md

-## Ex.No:9 Develop a simple calculator using android studio.
+# Ex.No:9 Develop a simple calculator using android studio.

+### DATE:

 ## AIM:
 To develop a program to develop a simple calculator in Android Studio.